cisagov/LME/docs/markdown/maintenance/backups.md

 ![Policy Five](/docs/imgs/backup_pics/policy_5.png)

-If you want to test the new policy, or to create the initial snapshot, you can select the "Run now" option for the policy on the polices tab:
+If you want to test the new policy or want to create the initial snapshot, you can select the "Run now" option for the policy on the polices tab:

 ![Policy Six](/docs/imgs/backup_pics/policy_6.png)